This article was updated on February 10th, 2023

 Pictures of Lipomas

 Lipomas vary widely in size and rate of growth.
-Because the tumors are comprised of fat cells, overweight dogs are more likely to develop lipomas and more likely to have rapid growth of the tumors.
+Because the tumors are comprised of fat cells, overweight dogs are more likely to develop them and more likely to have rapid growth of the tumors.

 Below are a few example pictures of lipomas on a dog: